Frank Clune

-Francis Patrick Clune, OBE, (27 November 1893 – 11 March 1971) was a best-selling Australian writer, travel writer and popular historian.
+Francis Patrick Clune, OBE, (27 November 1893 – 11 March 1971) was an Australian writer and historian.

 Early life and career

 Clune was born in Liverpool Street, Darlinghurst, Sydney in 1893, and grew up in Redfern.
-He left home at 15 and for five years lived the life of an adventurer, claiming to have had twenty-five different jobs by the age of 17, and enlisting with the US Army in Kansas 26 October 1911, deserting and going to sea.
+He left home at 15 and claimed to have had twenty-five different jobs by the age of 17.
+He enlisted with the US Army in Kansas 26 October 1911, deserting and going to sea.

-Clune joined the AIF in 1915 during World War I and was soon with the 16th Battalion at Gallipoli.
+Clune joined the First Australian Imperial Force (AIF) in 1915 during World War I and was soon with the 16th Battalion at Gallipoli.
 He was wounded in action and repatriated a year after being wounded in both legs.

 He married Maud Roy in 1916; they divorced in 1920.
 He married again in 1923 to artist and sculptor Thelma Cecily Smith (1900–1992), established himself as a tax consultant and by 1930 had settled in Vaucluse.
 His first book was published in 1933, Try Anything Once, an account of his adventures.
 Some of his subsequent books were written in collaboration with P. R. 'Inky' Stephensen, notably The Viking of Van Diemen's Land and The Pirates of the Brig 'Cyprus.

 He was fascinated by the 'outsiders' of Australian history such as Captain Melville, Captain Starlight, Martin Cash, Edward Hargraves, Bully Hayes, Jørgen Jørgensen, "Chinese" Morrison, Ben Hall, Ned Kelly, Frederick Bailey Deeming and Louis de Rougemont.

-Clune also wrote for many magazines including Walkabout, The Bulletin, Pacific Islands Monthly, Smith's Weekly and ABC Weekly as well as his own Frank Clune’s Adventure Magazine, illustrated by Allan Jordan and published over 8 issues in 1948.
+Clune wrote for many magazines including Walkabout, The Bulletin, Pacific Islands Monthly, Smith's Weekly and ABC Weekly as well as his own Frank Clune’s Adventure Magazine, illustrated by Allan Jordan and published over 8 issues in 1948.
 He broadcast "Roaming Round Australia" regularly on The ABC from 1945 to 1957.

 He was an effective promoter of Albert Namatjira and Australian Aborigines generally.

 Clune had his detractors in the literary world.
 He was criticised for embellishing the facts in the interests of the narrative, and was met with hostility by General Sir Thomas Blamey for his "irregular methods and indiscreet utterances" during WWII.
-Regardless of criticism, by the early 1950s, his books had sold in excess of 500,000 copies, much to the delight of his publisher Angus & Robertson.
+Regardless of criticism, by the early 1950s, his books had sold in excess of 500,000 copies.